covidvis/covid19-vis/README.md

 Building the Website
 --------------------

+Make sure that you have Ruby version >= 2.4.
 Building the website requires ruby and bundler.
 To grab website dependencies, do the following from the `website` directory:

 ```
 gem install bundler